 Asthma is an inflammatory disease of the respiratory tract.
-Anaphylaxis is a life-threatening allergic reaction that may involve systems of the entire body.
+Anaphylaxis is a life-threatening allergic reaction that involves systems of the entire body.
 Anaphylaxis is a medical emergency that requires immediate medical treatment and follow-up care by an allergist/immunologist.

 Students with asthma or anaphylaxis are authorized, in consultation with the school’s professional registered nurse, to possess and self-administer medication for asthma or anaphylaxis during the school day, during school sponsored events and/or while traveling to and from school or school sponsored activities.
 The student will be authorized to possess and self-administer medication if the following conditions are met.

-- The parent or guardian has submitted a written request for the student to self-administer medication(s) for asthma or anaphylaxis;
+- The parent/guardian has submitted a written request for the student to self-administer medication(s) for asthma or anaphylaxis;

 - A health care practitioner has prescribed the medication for use by the student during school hours and has instructed the student in the correct and responsible way to use the medication(s);